-Figure 1: Presentation of the study area
+Figure 1: Map of the study area

 2.3.
 Sampling and data collection

 The sampling of irrigated perimeter was conducted systematically to account for the diversity of contexts.
 Two types of focus groups were conducted for each selected public irrigation area.
 Focus groups were organized separately with cooperators and their representatives to gather views on current cooperative governance structures and those of Irrigation Water User Associations.
 The offices of the irrigation water user associations were systematically interviewed when they were operational.
 The focus group also gathered information from representatives of the organizations responsible for irrigation water management in the areas.